Frisch elasticity of labor supply

 The Frisch elasticity of labor supply captures the price elasticity of supply to the wage rate, given a constant marginal utility of wealth.
 Marginal utility is constant for risk-neutral individuals according to microeconomics.
-In other words, the Frisch elasticity measures the substitution effect of a change in the wage rate on labor supply.
+In other words, the Frisch elasticity measures the substitution effect of a change in the wage rate on labor supply, the willingness to work when wage is changed.
+The higher the Frisch elasticity, the more hours willing are people to work if the wage increases.
 This concept was proposed by the economist Ragnar Frisch after whom the elasticity of labor supply is named.

-The value of the Frisch elasticity is interpreted as willingness to work when wage is changed.
-The higher the Frisch elasticity, the more willing are people to work if the wage increases.

 The Frisch elasticity can be also referred to as "λ-constant elasticity", where λ denotes marginal utility of wealth, or also in some macro literature it is referred to as "macro elasticity" as macroeconomic models are set in terms of the Frisch elasticity, while the term "micro elasticity" is used to refer to the intensive margin elasticity of hours conditional on employment.

 The Frisch elasticity of labor supply is important for economic analysis and for understanding business cycle fluctuations.
 It also controls intertemporal substitution responses to fluctuations of wage.
 Moreover, it determines the reaction of effects to fiscal policy interventions, taxation or money transfers.

 Definition

-Let $h_t$ denote a worker's labor supply in a given time $t$ and $w_t$ their wage.
+Let $h_t$ denote a worker's labor supply in a given time $t$, $w_t$ their wage, and $\lambda_t$ their marginal utility from wealth.
 The Frisch elasticity (FE) is given by $FE=\frac{\partial h_t}{\partial w_t} \frac{w_t}{h_t} = \frac{\partial \log h_t }{\partial \log w_t}\Biggl|_{\lambda_t = const}$.

 The overall effect of the Frisch elasticity can be distinguished into extensive and intensive.
 The extensive effect can be explained as a decision whether to work at all.
 The intensive effect refers to a decision of an employee on the number of hours to work.

 Under certain circumstances, a constant marginal utility of wealth implies a constant marginal utility of consumption.
 Moreover, the Frisch elasticity corresponds to the elasticity of substitution of labor supply.

 Difference with the general concept of elasticity of labor supply

-Elasticity of labor supply refers to the responsiveness of labor supply to changes in the wage rate.
-It is typically measured as the percentage change in the quantity of labor supplied divided by the percentage change in the wage rate.
-The elasticity of labor supply can be influenced by various factors, including the availability of alternative sources of income, the extent of non-labor income, the extent to which individuals can adjust their hours of work, and other factors.
+"Elasticity of labor supply" in general refers to the responsiveness of labor supply to changes in the wage rate, measured as the percentage change in the quantity of labor supplied divided by the percentage change in the wage rate.